 Now is the perfect time to plant potatoes and mint in your garden.
 They are both quick to grow and are very hearty.
 Our Supervisor for the Agriscience Component of the Youth Exploring Science Program, Kerry, shows us what we need to know and how easy this is to try at home!
 Connect with curiosity!

 Did you know that you do not need to worry about harvest time when it comes to growing lettuce?
 You can keep picking it throughout its growing season – which is now!
 Watch how our Supervisor for the Agriscience Component of the Youth Exploring Science Program, Kerry, tells us all we need to know about… Continue reading

 ST. LOUIS, MO.(April 29, 2019) – The Saint Louis Science Center’s Youth Exploring Science (YES) Program is proud to celebrate its 20th graduating class.
 The program works with teens from communities traditionally underrepresented in science-related career fields throughout their high school years to increase their interest in science, technology, engineering, arts and mathematics (STEAM).
 The… Continue reading

+Support science for our future.
+Make a gift to the Science Center’s Annual Fund today to help power connections to STEAM for everyone in our community.
 What would you do if you had sixty minutes to introduce yourself to the basics of computer programming?
-Computer Science Education Week is a worldwide event designed to help answer that very question and educate people on the importance of computer science.
-2018’s Computer Science Education Week starts on December 3rd, falling as it does… Continue reading
+Computer Science Education Week is a worldwide event designed to help… Continue reading